Managing Persuasion Robustly: The Optimality of Quota Rules

 \section{Regret Minimizing Decision Rule}

-In this section, we prove the optimality of quota rules for $\gamma-$generalized regret given any $\gamma\in[0,1)$.
-In \cref{sub:efficiency_agency}, we show that the loss given any decision rule can be decoupled as the efficiency loss and the agency loss, and the quota rule is the decision rule that completely eliminates agency loss with the sacrifice of the efficiency loss.
-To establish it optimality, we proceed in two steps.
+In this section, we prove the optimality of the quota rules for $\gamma-$generalized regret given any $\gamma\in[0,1)$.
+In \cref{sub:efficiency_agency}, we show that the regret given any decision rule can be decoupled into the loss of decision and the loss of agency.
+The quota rule is shown to be the decision rule that completely eliminates any agency loss while incurring some decision loss.
+To establish its optimality, we proceed in two steps.
 For any $\gamma\in[0,1)$, \cref{sub:opt_among_quota} characterizes the optimal quota~$\quota_\gamma^*$ among all quota rules, and \cref{sub:quota_is_opt} shows that quota rule $\quota_\gamma^*$ is optimal among all decision rules for $\gamma-$generalized regret.